Tuesday, September 9, 2008

 That centralization of the net oil revenues in the state guaranteed, sooner or later, these would be captured by inept profiteers or simply by vulgar bandits.

-Simón Bolívar was without doubt a Liberator, at least in a geographical and political sense, but sadly, when it comes to the economy, he de facto doomed us Venezuelans to not live in a nation but, sadly, only in somebody else’s good business.
+Simón Bolívar was without doubt a Liberator, at least in a geographical and political sense, but sadly, when it comes to the economy, he de facto doomed us Venezuelans to not live in a nation but, sadly, only in someone else’s good business.

 Thursday, June 26, 2008